xdev-software/universe-client/README.md

 # Universe client for Java

+A simple Java client for the [Universe API](https://universe.com/api).

 ## Usage

 Before you can start, there are a few config-entries that must be set.